NilPointer-Software/bdfd-wiki/src/bdscript/toTitleCase.md

 # $toTitleCase
-Converts the first letter of each word to uppercase of the provided text.
+Converts the first letter of each word to uppercase in the provided text.

 ## Syntax
 ```